 You don’t want to give them more reasons to incriminate you.

 The investigation will likely progress in the following steps:

-- The police officer will ask you to step out from the driver’s side of the vehicle.
-This is not something you can argue.
-You must oblige if you do not want to be arrested and escalate the situation.
+The police officer will ask you to step out from the driver’s side of the vehicle.
+This isn’t something you can argue.
+You must oblige if you don’t want to be arrested and escalate the situation.

 For more information on what to do if you are pulled over after smoking marijuana, watch below >>